ZachyFoxx/lolbans-backend/README.md

 ## Running

+When running for production use, please make sure `NODE_ENV` is set to `production` - this attaches security middleware to the server which isn't attached otherwise.

 ### Development

 By default, the API will try to load variables stored in `.env`.
 It will fall back to process environment if this fails.